mmoreram/GearmanBundle/Resources/docs/kernel_events.rst

 Execute Work Event
 ~~~~~~~~~~~~~~~~~~

-This event receives as parameter an instanceof `Mmoreram\GearmanBundle\Event\GearmanExecuteWorkEvent` with four methods:
+This event receives as parameter an instanceof `Mmoreram\GearmanBundle\Event\GearmanWorkExecutedEvent` with three methods:
 `$event->getJobs()` returns the configuration of the jobs,
 `$event->getIterationsRemaining()` returns the remaining iterations for these jobs,
 `$event->getReturnCode()` returns the return code of the last executed job.